Instructions Not Included: Plot

 Valentín Bravo had always been a rather fearful child, afraid of everything from heights to spiders.
 His father, Juan "Johnny" Bravo, raised him trying to make him fearless by making a tarantula walk on Valentin and throwing him off a high oceanside cliff known as La Quebrada.
 Valentín grows up to be Acapulco's local playboy and sleeps with every tourist that crosses his path.
 One day a former fling named Julie shows up at his doorstep with a baby girl, Maggie, claiming that she is his daughter.
-Julie leaves the baby with Valentín after asking him for cab fare, but she doesn't come back.
+Julie leaves the baby with Valentín after asking him for cab fare, but she does not come back.

 Valentín leaves Acapulco with Maggie and hitchhikes across Mexico and into the United States.
 Going only by a single photo of Julie in which a Los Angeles hotel is visible in the background, Valentín visits the hotel to track down Julie.
 However, when Maggie wanders to a nearby pool, Valentín ends up jumping out of the presidential suite into the pool ten stories below, rescuing his daughter.
 A movie director witnesses this event and hires Valentín as a stuntman — a job which Valentín accepts since he believes it is the only way he can support Maggie.

 An unlikely father figure, Valentín raises Maggie for six years, giving her a happy, fun, and carefree home.
-Meanwhile, he also establishes himself as one of Hollywood's top stuntmen to pay the bills, with Maggie acting as his on-set translator as Valentín still doesn't know any English.
-Meanwhile, during a visit to the doctor in which he receives an injection, the doctor confides in Valentín — with Maggie out of earshot — that the treatments aren't working.
+Meanwhile, he also establishes himself as one of Hollywood's top stuntmen to pay the bills, with Maggie acting as his on-set translator as Valentín still does not know any English.
+Meanwhile, during a visit to the doctor in which he receives an injection, the doctor confides in Valentín — with Maggie out of earshot — that the treatments are not working.